xingjian-zhang/JI-course-spider/README.md

 Just for fun!
 Please do not use it to frequently request the JI website!

 Todo List (plan):
+- [x]  A function to recognize captcha.

-[]  A reminder to remind user if some course appears available slots.
+- [ ]  A reminder to remind user if some course appears available slots.

-[]  A better user interface.
+- [ ]  A better user interface.